So I purchased a new tent last week for a multitude of reasons:

 Here’s an example of the dumbbell press and the shoulder press:

 Sorry for the hiatus!
-Micah and I were on a long weekend in Miami to hit up the Rolling Loud music festival 🤙🏼
+I was on a long weekend in Miami to hit up the Rolling Loud music festival 🤙🏼

 We had a phenomenal time and saw artists like Lil Wayne, Future, Migos, Post Malone, and most importantly- Kendrick Lamar🙌🏼❣️